Last updated on April 4th, 2018 at 09:40 pm

 Lots of nice restaurants in the city.
 My favourite is still Avli tou Defkaliona, walking distance from the city centre.
 My only problem there is that I eat too much!

-Not to be missed is also the ROP – Roastery • Brewery, best coffee in the city and great beer too in a lovely square, popular with students.
+Not to be missed is also the CROP – Roastery • Brewery, best coffee in the city and great beer too in a lovely square, popular with students.

 It has to be said that there are basically no beaches in or around the city and this is the limit of Heraklion I believe.
 You would need to take the bus to Paleokastrou beach, great spot well worth the 15km trip.